-Investing in regional equality – lessons from four cities
+Investing in regional equality – lessons from ten international case studies

 "Unfortunately, there is no simple or quick fix to resolve some of the world's most pressing issues – like eradicating poverty, tackling climate change or improving access to healthcare and education.
 But we should still try."

 Download Investing in regional equality: lessons from four cities